![[image ALT: Much of my site will be useless to you if you've got the images turned off!]](

 Epistoleus

-EPISTYLIUM: see separate page.
+Epistylium: see separate page.

 Epitimia • Epitrierarchematos Dike • Epitropes graphe • Epitropus • Epobelia • Epomis • Eponia • Eponymus • Epoptae

 EQUULEUS or ECULEUS, an instrument of torture, which is supposed to have been so called because it was in the form of a horse.
 We have no description of its form given by any of the ancient writers, but it appears not to have differed greatly from the crux (Cic.
 Pro Mil.
 21, compared with certa crux, c22).
 It appears to have been commonly used at Rome in taking the evidence of slaves.
-(See Sigonius, De Judiciis, iii.17; Magius, De Equuleo, in Salengre's Nov.
+(See Sigonius, De Judiciis, III.17; Magius, De Equuleo, in Sallengre's Nov.
 Thesaur.
 Ant.
 Rom. vol. II p1211, &c.)

 Erani

-ERGASTULUM: see separate page.
+Ergastulum: see separate page.

-ERIʹCIUS, a military engine full of sharp spikes, which was placed by the gate of the camp to prevent the approach of the enemy (Caes.
-B. C. III.67; Sallust, apud Non. xviii.16; Lipsius, Poliorcet. v.4).
+ERI′CIUS, a military engine full of sharp spikes, which was placed by the gate of the camp to prevent the approach of the enemy (Caes.
+B. C. III.67; Sallust, apud Non.
+XVIII.16; Lipsius, Poliorcet.
+V.4).

 Errhephoria or Ersephoria